Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Cause

-• Multiple parent processes attempt to wait for the same child process.
+• When multiple parent processes attempt to wait for the same child process.

-• The child’s termination status is not correctly reaped.
+• The child process’s termination status is not correctly reaped.

 Solution

-• If you need to specify a process ID explicitly, use waitpid.
+• If you need to specify the process ID explicitly, use waitpid.

 • Design the system so that multiple parent processes do not manage the same child process.